-- SHAVING - It is best to shave after bathing when hairs are soft.
+- Shaving: It is best to shave after bathing when hairs are soft.
 To minimize the irritating effects of shaving (face or legs) on dry skin, make sure you use a shaving cream or gel.
 Allow the product to remain on the skin approximately 3 minutes before starting, and shave in the direction that the hair grows.
-Changing blades often, most certainly after 5 to 7 shaves, also will help minimize the irritating effects of shaving.
+Changing blades often, most certainly after five to seven shaves, also will help minimize the irritating effects of shaving.

-- USE A MILD SOAP - Deodorant bars, strong fragrances in soaps, and products containing alcohol can strip natural oils from the skin.
-This dries the skin.
-Look for a mild, fragrance-free soap or cleanser that moisturizes..
+- Use a mild soap: Deodorant bars, strong fragrances in soaps, and products containing alcohol can strip natural oils from the skin, which dries the skin.
+Look for a mild, fragrance-free soap or cleanser that moisturizes.

-- MOISTURIZE IMMEDIATELY AFTER BATHS AND SHOWERS - A 5- to 10-minute bath or shower adds moisture to the skin.
+- Moisturize immediately after baths and showers: A 5- to 10-minute bath or shower adds moisture to the skin.
 Spending more time in the water often leaves your skin less hydrated than before you started.
-To retain moisture from a bath or shower, apply an ointment or cream while the skin is still moist, within 3 minutes of bathing.
+To retain moisture from a bath or shower, apply an ointment or cream while the skin is still moist, within three minutes of bathing.